nooga/let-go/README.md

 - Provide comfy two-way interop for arbitrary functions and types,
 - Serve primarily as an embedded extension language,
 - Standalone interpreter mode and AOT (let-go -> standalone binary) would be nice eventually,
 - Strech goal: let-go bytecode -> Go translation.
+- Pure Go, zero dependencies.

 Here are the non goals:
 - Stellar performance,